GullaManeesh/BDA/internal2/wordCountSparkCluster.md

-# 🧪 Experiment: Word Count using Spark Cluster (Distributed Mode)
+# 🧪 Experiment: Word Count using Spark Cluster (Single System - Pseudo Distributed Mode)

 ## 🎯 Aim
-To implement a Word Count program using PySpark and execute it on a Spark Cluster (Master–Worker architecture).
+To implement a Word Count program using PySpark and execute it on a Spark cluster simulated on a single system (pseudo-distributed mode).

 ---

 ## 📖 Description
-This experiment demonstrates distributed data processing using Apache Spark.
+This experiment demonstrates distributed data processing using Apache Spark on a single machine by simulating a cluster environment.

-A Spark cluster consisting of a Master node and Worker node is used to execute a Word Count program.
+Both the Master and Worker nodes run on the same system.
 The Master node handles scheduling and resource allocation, while the Worker node executes tasks in parallel.

-The input data is distributed across the cluster, and the computation is performed using RDD transformations.
+This setup is called **pseudo-distributed mode**, where distributed computing concepts are demonstrated without multiple physical machines.

 ---

 ## 🛠️ Technologies Used

-- **Apache Spark (3.5.1)**
+- **Apache Spark**
-  Distributed data processing framework used to execute tasks in parallel.
+  Distributed data processing framework.

 - **PySpark**
-  Python API for Apache Spark used to write distributed programs.
+  Python API for writing Spark applications.

-- **Ubuntu (20.04 & 22.04)**
-  Operating system used for both Master and Worker nodes.

-- **SSH (Secure Shell)**
-  Used for communication between Master and Worker nodes with passwordless login.

-- **Python**
-  Programming language used to implement the Word Count logic.

 ---

-## 🌐 Environment Setup

-### Master Node
-- Hostname: admin38-Vostro-3020-SFF
-- IP Address: 172.16.4.183
-- OS: Ubuntu 20.04

-### Worker Node
-- IP Address: 172.16.5.185
-- OS: Ubuntu 22.04

----

-## ⚙️ Spark Cluster Architecture
+## ⚙️ Cluster Architecture (Single System)

-- Master: 172.16.4.183
+- Master: localhost
-- Worker: 172.16.5.185
+- Worker: localhost

-Master → Schedules tasks
-Worker → Executes tasks

----

-## 🐍 Python Configuration Fix

-There was a Python version mismatch:

-- Master Python: Python 3.8
-- Worker Python: Python 3.10

-### Solution:
-- Driver Python: /home/hduser/.pyenv/shims/python3
-- Worker Python: /usr/bin/python3
+👉 Both run on the same machine

 ---